 - On a PC, open the Device Manager and confirm that the SD-20 is listed under "Sound, video, and game controllers."

-4. Activate or enable the SD-20 in your music software.
 You will need to consult with the documentation for your specific application for this, but usually there is a preferences menu where you will need to enable the PCR so it can be used by your software.